SQream DB: History

 SQream was first released in 2014 after a partnership with an Orange S.A. in Silicon Valley.

-The company claimed Orange S.A. saved $6 million by using SQream in 2014.
+The firm claimed Orange S.A. saved $6 million by using SQream in 2014.

 SQream is aimed at the budget multi-terabyte analytics market, due to its modest hardware requirements and use of compression.

 SQream is also the basis for a product named GenomeStack, for querying many DNA sequences simultaneously.

 A US$7.4M investment of venture capital was announced in June 2015.

-It is an example of general-purpose computing on graphics processing units, alongside Omnisci and Kinetica.
+It is an example of general-purpose computing on graphics processing units, alongside OmniSci and Kinetica.

-The company applied for patents, encompassing parallel execution queries on multi-core processors and speeding up parallel execution on vector processors.
+The firm applied for patents, encompassing parallel execution queries on multi-core processors and speeding up parallel execution on vector processors.

-In February 2018, SQream Technologies partnered with Alibaba group's Alibaba Cloud to deliver a GPU Database solution on Alibaba Cloud.
+In February 2018, SQream Technologies partnered with Alibaba Group's division Alibaba Cloud to deliver a GPU database service on Alibaba Cloud.

-In December 2021, SQream announced that it had acquired no-code data platform Panoply for an undisclosed sum, as part of the push to grow its cloud offering.
+In December 2021, SQream announced that it had acquired no-code data platform Panoply for an undisclosed sum, as part of the push to grow its cloud computing offering.